mne-tools/mne-hcp/doc/index.rst

 Acknowledgements
 ================

-This project is supported by the AWS Cloud Credits fo Research program.
+This project is supported by the AWS Cloud Credits fo Research program and bu the ERC starting grant ERC StG 263584 issued to Virginie van Wassenhove.

-Thanks Alex Gramfort, Giorgos Michalareas, Eric Larson and Jan-Mathijs Schoffelen for discussions, inputs and help with finding the best way to map HCP data to the MNE world.
-Thanks Virginie van Wassenhove for supporting this project.
+I acknowledge support by Alex Gramfort, Mainak Jas, Jona Sassenhagen, Giorgos Michalareas, Eric Larson, Danilo Bzdok, and Jan-Mathijs Schoffelen for discussions, inputs and help with finding the best way to map
+HCP data to the MNE world.